 Method #3: Create a Clone of Your Mac.

 If your disk is damaged, restoring via Time Machine will not work.
-You need to have a clone of your system, a full system backup of your device, to be able to fix your problems and boot into your Mac.
+To resolve your issues and boot into your Mac, you need a clone of your system, which is essentially a full system backup of your device.

 There are two ways to create a clone of your computer: using macOS’s built-in Disk Utility or by using third-party apps.